HERE IS MEASURE

 Historically, Alden Gulch did not see a lot of traffic.
 On a 1915 map of the Sawtooth National Forest, the trail is shown linking over Warm Springs Ridge down Thompson Creek, and is highlighted as an “Area of Scenic Interest.”
 The previously thickly-wooded, north-facing drainage offered a cool hike in the heat of mid-summer.
 The old trail was right in the bottom of the drainage for most of its length; very direct and steep.
 It was around three-miles long.

-The new trail is about 5 miles long and it is more gradually graded than the old trail, but it's still a rather steep trail.
+The rerouted trail is about 5 miles long and it is more gradually graded than the old trail, but it's still a rather steep trail.
 It is a good hike or horseback ride and it is very popular with mountain bikers, who appreciate descending on the trail.
 It features big berm-turns and optional drops and jumps that advanced to expert riders take advantage of as they enjoy the trail's fun character.
-The forest is now a burned and blackened landscape, but it is coming back to life with great vigor.
+The forest was a burned and blackened landscape, but it is coming back to life with great vigor.
 The hillsides are covered with lush new growth and the views of the Boulder Mountains and other distant ridges and ranges are awe-inspiring.

 Deftly designed by Justin Blackstead at the Sawtooth National Forest Ketchum Ranger District, the trail takes trail-users through, and too, some beautiful spots.
-Built by local trail contractor, Titus Trails (formerly Red Elephant Trails) with assistance from the KRDnTrail Crew and youth crews from the Idaho Youth Corps.
+Built by local trail contractor, Titus Trails (formerly Red Elephant Trails) with assistance from the KRD Trail Crew and youth crews from the Idaho Youth Corps.
 Local volunteers with the Wood River Trails Coalition also helped with the build.
 The trail is a testament to the power of team-work and the value of partnerships.

 Many organizations helped with the funding of the re-construction of the trail, including the Wood River Trails Coalition, 5B Restoration Coalition, National Forest Foundation, and the Idaho Department of Parks and Recreation, among others.